 Which type of cooker is right for your kitchen?

-But if you have the space, having a separate rice cooker and slow cooker is an amazing option.
+If you do have extra cupboard space, having a separate rice cooker and slow cooker is an amazing option.
 They come in handy when you’re making big meals, and it’s also useful to have another set-it-and-forget-it type of appliance in your kitchen when you’re in a rush.

-Whether you choose to have a pressure cooker, multi-cooker, rice cooker, or you bring home all three, a cooker is definitely a must-have small appliance in any kitchen.
+Whether you choose to have a pressure cooker or multi-cooker like the Instant Pot, slow cooker, rice cooker, or you bring home all three, a cooker is definitely a must-have small appliance in any kitchen.
 You can find all types of cookers on Best Buy right now.